 The RMD is designed to ensure that you withdraw at least a portion of the funds in your account over your lifetime - and that you pay taxes on those funds.
-Failure to withdraw the required minimum will result in a potentially hefty penalty: The amount not withdrawn is taxed at 50%.
+Failure to withdraw the required minimum will result in a potentially hefty penalty: The amount not withdrawn is taxed at 25% which is reduced to 10% if the RMD is taken within a correction window.